CadeMcCallen/DA401---McCallen---Final-Project-Repository/README.md

 ## Analysis of Environmental Impacts and Management Style on Crop Yield

+## Research Question

-## What effect do environmental variables (e.g., temperature, precipitation) and management styles (e.g., acres irrigated, heavy equipment used) have on corn crop yield (BU/acre)?
+What effect do environmental variables (e.g., temperature, precipitation) and management styles (e.g., acres irrigated, heavy equipment used) have on corn crop yield (BU/acre)?

 ## Data Sources